All you need to know about Fruit Compotes

 How is compote made?Compote can be made with fresh or dried fruit (whole or cut into pieces), slowly cooked in a sugar syrup (sometimes containing spices).
 Slow cooking is important for the fruit to maintain its structure and shape.
 Compote usually has a chunky texture.

-How does it stay shelf-stable without preservatives?Barker’s have opted to use pasteurisation, a process of heating food to kill microbes.
-The compote ingredients are pasteurised during the cooking process, then hot filled into the pouch packaging and held for a specified time to ensure the packaging material also reaches pasteurisation temperatures.
+How does it stay shelf-stable without preservatives?Barker’s has opted to use pasteurisation, a process of heating food to kill microbes.
+The compote ingredients are pasteurised during the cooking process, then hot-filled into the jar packaging, and held for a specified time to ensure the packaging material also reaches pasteurisation temperatures.

 Jam is a thick mixture of fruit and sugar (and sometimes pectin), boiled quickly but gently until the fruit is soft.
 Jam should be thick enough to spread easily and form a blob.
 In addition to being used as a spread, jams are also good for fillings.